Hopac/Hopac/Docs/Programming.md

 As you can see, there are basic reusable blocks like **Bool**, **Compare Bool**, **Delay**, and **Matinee** that have some inputs, outputs and some behaviour.

-Kismet, UnrealScript and Unreal Engine, in general, have semantics that have been designed for making games.
+Kismet, UnrealScript and the Unreal Engine, in general, have components and semantics that have been designed for making games.
 In fact, I've never actually programmed in UnrealScript or used Kismet, but a curious mind might wonder how could black boxes like that be implemented?
 Could we build something similar using Hopac?

 Let's first consider the **Compare Bool** box.
-Looking at the screenshot and making an educated guess, it seems to define an input event **In** and two output events **True** and **False** and it also seems to read a **Bool** variable.
+Looking at the screenshot and making an educated guess, it seems to have an input event **In** and two output events **True** and **False** and it also seems to read a **Bool** variable.
 It would seem that the idea is that when the box receives the **In** event, it signals either the **True** or the **False** event depending on the current value of the **Bool** variable.
-Something like that can be quite concisely expressed a Hopac job:
+Something like that can be quite concisely expressed as a Hopac job:

 ```fsharp
 let CompareBool (comparand: ref<bool>)